iotivity/iotivity-lite/port/esp32/README.md

 - after OCF ownership transfer and cloud onboard, only 50KB of heap is available; rebooting gives 130KB
 - partition nvs must be resized (extended) because the storage store the data to the nvs
-- when built with CLOUD=1, OC_DYNAMIC_ALLOCATION must be set as as well as OC_COLLECTIONS requires it
+- when built with CLOUD=1, OC_DYNAMIC_ALLOCATION must be set as well as OC_COLLECTIONS requires it
 - max_app_data_size must be set to 7+KB otherwise credentials are not stored to the storage
 - compiler performance optimalization(-O2) must be set otherwise heap is exhausted during own and onboard
-- to avoid exhausted heap, set CONFIG_MBEDTLS_SSL_IN_CONTENT_LEN to same same size as max_app_data_size
+- to avoid exhausted heap, set CONFIG_MBEDTLS_SSL_IN_CONTENT_LEN to the same size as max_app_data_size

 ## Performance over heap memory